jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Notice how `sc:whitepaper` appears in the list twice—once as a subtype of `cm:content` and once as a subtype of `sc:doc`.
 This allows a user to specialize directly to the `sc:whitepaper` type regardless of whether the original type is `cm:content` or `sc:doc`.

-### Step 3: Test Your Changes
+### Step 2: Test Your Changes

 You need two things to test this: An Alfresco repository that is running the repo tier AMP you created in Part 1 and an Alfresco Share web application running the Share tier AMP you just started working on.
-One way to do this is to leverage the embedded Tomcat server present in both projects.
+Because you created the project using the all-in-one archetype, you've got both in a single project.
+So, to test both the repository tier and the Share tier, all you have to do is launch the project using the embedded Tomcat server.
 Do this:

-1. Open two command line windows.
+1. Open a command line window.
-2. In the first window, switch to $TUTORIAL_HOME/content-tutorial-repo.
+2. Switch to $TUTORIAL_HOME.
 3. Run:

     ```